jilion/rack-devise_cookie_auth/README.md

 Rack::DeviseCookieAuth allows to log-in from a [Devise](https://github.com/plataformatec/devise) remember-me token stored in a cookie.

-It depends on Active::Support >= 2.3.2 and is tested against Ruby 1.9.2, 1.9.3, ruby-head and the latest versions of Rubinius & JRuby.
+It depends on Active::Support >= 4.0.0 and is tested against Ruby 1.9.3, 2.0.0 and the latest versions of Rubinius & JRuby.

 ## Installation